unoplatform/uno/doc/articles/features/custom-fonts.md

 ```

 > [!NOTE]
 > This approach is nice and pretty flexible, but not friendly for multi-targeting.
-Until Uno.UI v4.4, it was the only way to defined custom fonts on this platform.
+Until Uno.UI v4.4, this was the only way to define custom fonts on this platform.